 We owe future generations our best effort to leave them a healthy viable planet.
 Or as one commenter beautifully put it: "We are patriots when we act not on our own behalf, but on behalf of future generations yet unborn."

 The town of Luquillo has several beaches that are calmer and safer for swimming.
 The Luquillo Balneario is always calm.
-Seven Seas Beach in Fajardo is a terrific beach to swim in in all conditions.

 |